 - Fresh basil: Optional for serving.

-How to make corn succotash
+How to make summer corn succotash

 Step 1: Prep the vegetables